cybertoothca/ember-cli-marked-down/README.md

 ## What Does This Addon Do?

-This addon supplied the following _components_:
+This addon supplied the following _helper_:

-*
+* `MarkedDown` - the helper that produces html from the supplied markdown.
+You can override Showdown options by passing them into the helper.

-...and the following _service_:
+...the following _service_:

-*  `ShowdownConverter` - the service that loads ShowdownJS globals and instantiates a Converter that will be used to `makeHtml(...)`.
+*  `ShowdownConverter` - the service that loads ShowdownJS globals.

+...the following _initializer_:

+* `ShowdownConverter` - which initializes the `ShowdownConverter` service in all scopes.
+This makes sure that any override settings placed inside the `environment.js` are applied to the Showdown globals.

 _Further information about these items can be found in the Usage section below._